 The commands SET VARIABLE and SET GLOBAL are detailed in later sections.

-Command Qualifiers Parameters

-SET command qualifier [value]
+Command Qualifiers Parameters SET command qualifier [value]

-Where:

-SET (required) the verb for this command.

-command (required) name of a NetEx/eFT command that supports the use of command qualifiers (e.g., CONNECT, REMOTE, etc.)

-qualifier (required with command) name of a valid qualifier for the command specified.
+command (required) name of a NetEx/eFT command that supports the use of command qualifiers (e.g., qualifier (required with command) name of a valid qualifier for the command specified.

-value (optional) the new default value you are assigning to this qualifier.